The Hike To The Grand Teton's Lower Saddle

 Rockfall Zone

 Guides usually belay clients here so it's easy to get delayed behind other climbers.
-The guides often let unguided climbers pass when it is safe to do so.
-They are working and their clients are probably eager to get where they are going so you can extend the courtesy to them if you're not in a hurry.
+The guides often let unguided climbers pass when it's safe to do so.
+They're working and their clients are probably eager to get where they're going so you can extend the courtesy to them if you're not in a hurry.

 ~~~~~~~~~~~~~~~~~~